-- Add as translation (translate) Imported translations are added as translations.
-This is the most common usecase, and the default behavior. - Add as suggestion (suggest) Imported translations are added as suggestions, do this when you want to have your uploaded strings reviewed. - Add as translation needing edit (fuzzy) Imported translations are added as translations needing edit.
-This can be useful when you want translations to be used, but also reviewed. - Replace existing translation file (replace) Existing file is replaced with new content.
-This can lead to loss of existing translations, use with caution. - Update source strings (source) Updates source strings in bilingual translation file.
+Add as translation (translate) Imported translations are added as translations.
+This is the most common usecase, and the default behavior.

+Only translations are used from the uploaded file and no additional content.

+Add as suggestion (suggest) Imported translations are added as suggestions, do this when you want to have your uploaded strings reviewed.

+Only translations are used from the uploaded file and no additional content.

+Add as translation needing edit (fuzzy) Imported translations are added as translations needing edit.
+This can be useful when you want translations to be used, but also reviewed.

+Only translations are used from the uploaded file and no additional content.

+Replace existing translation file (replace) Existing file is replaced with new content.
+This can lead to loss of existing translations, use with caution.

+Update source strings (source) Updates source strings in bilingual translation file.
 This is similar to what Update PO files to match POT (msgmerge) does.